-Flexi Grants and Youth Grants opened on 1 July 2019 and are open all year round until the funds are expended.
+Flexi Grants and Youth Grants opened on 1 July 2019 and are open until 30 June 2020 until the funds are expended.

 All grant applications must be submitted online via SmartyGrants.
 If you are not already registered with SmartyGrants, you can pre-register now at https://morpen.smartygrants.com.au/